yasserglez/getdata-008-project/README.md

 the second tidy data set with the average of each variable for each activity and each subject.
 This data set can be written to disk using `write.table`.

-The three functions are called together as follows:
+The three functions are called together at the end of `run_analysis.R` as follows:

 ```R
 raw_data_dir <- "UCI HAR Dataset"